waynetee/tp/docs/UserGuide.md

 ### Multi-command input

-You may copy and paste multiple lines of commands into to the command box.
-Press the Enter key to execute the first command and autofill the next one.
+You may copy and paste multiple lines of commands into the command box.
+Press the Enter key to execute the first command and autofill the next into the command box.
 This continues until you enter a different command or all commands have been executed.

 --------------------------------------------------------------------------------------------------------------------